Wedding Photography Businesses and the GDPR

 Some Simple Security Measures

-“Network Security” – All of the IT is further secured using strong password protection, using a mixture of alpha numeric and symbols.
+All of the IT is further secured using strong password protection, using a mixture of alphanumeric and symbols.
 This is NOT written down.
+Consider encrypted hard drives etc. Be aware that if you use a cloud storage system (DropBox for instance) then that system has to be GDPR compliant also.
+DropBox by the way pretty much is GDPR compliant.

-“Privilege Based” – Only those who need to access your information will be able to access it.
+Only those who need to access your information will be able to access it.
 In 99% of cases that should be just you, or possibly an assistant.
+They need to be a named individual though.

 More information can be found on the ICO’s website and in this .pdf